HansCz/markdown-preview.vim/README.md

 Markdown Preview requires the following:

 - Vim version 7.0 or above with Ruby support
-- Discount for converting markdown to html and it's available in your path
+- Multimarkdown for converting markdown to html and it's available in your path

-The easiest way to get Discount is `brew install discount` if your rocking homebrew.
-If not, see the installation instructions from [David Parson's Discount repository](https://github.com/Orc/discount)
+The easiest way to get multimarkdown is `brew install multimarkdown` if your rocking homebrew.

 While not a requirement, default directories are tailored to work within a bundle directory as specified by the pathogen plugin.